MSc Public Financial Management

 Virtual Learning Environment

-The VLE also provides access to the module Study Guide and assignments, as well as a selection of electronic journals available on the University of London Online Library and the SOAS Library.
+The VLE also provides you access to each module's Study Guide and assignments, as well as a selection of electronic journals available on the University of London Online Library and the SOAS Library.

 Fees and funding